 LVT 2016 r 2012 wh Established high quality grower, good commitment to detail, and sensible use of oak.
 Vineyards in southern zone have grown from 5 to 14 hectares.
 One of the bright talents.
 First wine in 2001, son of a viticulteur.
 There are now three Crozes reds, with the Les Trois Chênes and the new Au Fil du Temps, both including 1950s Syrah, on form in 2015 - both **** wines when tasted pre-bottling.
 In 2013 Emmanuel took over the working and production of wine from his father-in-law Bernard Faurie's land at Saint-Joseph - 1.7 hectares, mostly Syrah on an excellent site at Tournon - Dardouille - while he has another 1 hectare that could be planted at St Jo as well.
 The 2015 Saint-Joseph red was a genuine, **** wine, the 2013 and the 2016 both ****(*).

 LVT 2016 r 2014 wh Co-operateurs at Tain 1965-87.
 All reds bottled since 1995, all whites since 1998.
 The reds are better than the whites.
 The Château Curson is some way ahead of the regular red wine.
 Refined style of a modern leaning, efficiency prevails over soul.
 Oak is apparent on the Château Curson red and white.

-LVT 2015 r 2015 wh A progressive domaine, revitalised by the young generation, father Jean-Paul, the twin of Jean-Claude at Domaine Fayolle J-C & N, having sadly died in 2008.
-A name to keep an eye on.
+LVT 2016 r 2016 wh A progressive domaine, revitalised by the young generation, father Jean-Paul, the twin of Jean-Claude at Domaine Fayolle J-C & N, having sadly died in 2008.
+It is a high class address.
 These are refined wines, and some have STGT characteristics - the ***** 2015 Les Dionnières Hermitage white, an example.
-The whites are notably good.
+The whites are notably good, the Crozes Les Pontaix blanc a favourite (the 2016 a **** STGT wine).
 Clear fruit and a leaning towards elegance is the house style.
-They have started a merchant business, with crop purchases, under the name of Laurent & Cecile Fayolle.
+The 2016 Crozes-Hermitage Les Cornirets Vieilles Vignes red was a Rhône connoisseur’s dream wine at ****(*).
+The Fayolles have started a merchant business, with crop purchases, under the name of Laurent & Céline Fayolle: from this range comes a good Saint-Péray called Montis, from mature Marsanne vines